 What are the benefits of owning your charger

 Access incentives and rebates

 If you’re reading this, you probably already know about the tax credits for EVs.
 But did you know there are also incentives and rebates for buying electric vehicle chargers?
 When you add up all the federal, state, and local deductions, write-offs, and refunds, your charger station comes heavily discounted.
-For instance, the federal tax credit covers 30% of the costs of purchasing and installation, and several states cover another 50%.
+For instance, the federal tax credit covers 30% of the costs of purchasing and installating an EVSE when installed in a low-income or non-urban area, starting January 1, 2023.
 Plus, dozens of local utilities even offer hundreds of dollars in rebates!
 This also can apply to a property owner, landlord, or even a tenant who's interested in installing an EV charging solution in multi-family homes and apartments.

 Extend battery life

 Another benefit is that smart home-charging allows you to keep your battery holding more charge for longer.
 Super-fast Level 3 DC charging wears your battery out much sooner and quickly reduces its capacity.
 Since battery replacement is by far the largest maintenance cost associated with EV ownership, it’s worth saving Level 3 charging for special occasions when you’re on the go.
 If you set up a Level 2 home charger with smart capabilities, you shouldn’t have to worry about your battery wearing out before your car does.